django/deps/draft/0020-annual-release-cycle.rst

 If a feature is deprecated in release ``A``, a deprecation warning is raised in ``A`` and ``A+1``, and the feature is removed in ``A+2``.
-This preserves the existing guarantee that a deprecated feature remains available, with warnings, across at least two major releases.
+This preserves the existing guarantee that a deprecated feature remains available, with warnings, across at least two feature releases.

-Because every release is supported for three years, a user on any supported version has at least two further major releases in which to respond to any deprecation before it is removed.
+Because every release is supported for three years, a user on any supported version has at least two further feature releases in which to respond to any deprecation before it is removed.

 Transition